 Blogposts by Emma Irving

 Emma Irving is an Assistant Professor of Public International Law at Leiden University.
 She was a PhD candidate in the SHARES Project (2012-2016).
-Topic: Shared Responsibility for the Protection of Persons Appearing Before International Criminal Tribunals
+Topic: The Shared Protection of Human Rights at the International Criminal Court (defended in March 2017)

 7 April 2014